ACode123/Random-APIs/README.md

 # Random APIs
- Random APIs I made as practice to familiarize myself
+ Random APIs I made as practice to familiarize myself with them